 Mobile roaming and using the internet abroad?

-The EU-wide ban on roaming charges for phone calls and internet will no longer apply leaving mobile companies freedom to bring back charges from January 1 2021.
-However, none of the big companies we have spoken to have indicated any intention of doing so.
+The EU-wide ban on roaming charges for phone calls and the internet will no longer apply leaving mobile companies freedom to bring back charges from January 1 2021.
+You can expect your mobile operator to contact you with their individual intentions and charges.

 The current EU pet passport scheme will no longer apply.
 You must obtain an animal health certificate from your vet.
 You must get this at least 10 days before you travel to travel with your pet.
 This includes travel from Great Britain to Northern Ireland.